Anna Komnene: Claim to the throne

 In view of this belief, Susan C. Jarratt et al. record that Anna was "almost certainly" involved in the murder plot against John at Alexios's funeral.
 Indeed, Anna, according to Barbara Hill, attempted to create military forces to depose John.
 According to Choniates, Anna was "stimulated by ambition and revenge" to scheme for the murder of her brother.
 Smythe states the plots "came to nothing."
 Jarratt et al., record that, a short time afterward, Anna and Bryennios "organized another conspiracy."
 However, according to Hill, Bryennios refused to overthrow John, making Anna unable to continue with her plans.
 With this refusal, Anna, according to Choniates, exclaimed "that nature had mistaken their sexes, for he ought to have been the woman."
 According to Jarratt et al., Anna shows "a repetition of sexualized anger."
 Indeed, Smythe asserts that Anna's goals were "thwarted by the men in her life."
 Irene, however, according to Hill, had declined to participate in plans to revolt against an "established" emperor.
 Hill, however, points out that Choniates, whom the above sources draw upon, wrote after 1204, and accordingly was "rather far removed" from "actual" events and that his "agenda" was to "look for the causes" of the toppling of Constantinople in 1204.

 In contrast, Leonora Neville argues that Anna was probably not involved in the attempted usurpation.
 Anna plays a minor role in most of the available medieval sources – only Choniates portrays her as a rebel.
 Choniates' history is from around 1204, almost a hundred years after Alexios I's death.
 Instead, most of the sources question whether John II Komnenos' behaviour at his father's deathbed was appropriate.

-The plots were discovered and Anna forfeited her estates.
+According to the account by Choniates (written after the Fourth Crusade), plots were discovered and Anna forfeited her estates.
 After her husband's death, she entered the convent of Kecharitomene, which had been founded by her mother.
 She remained there until her death.